Anise Star

 DIGESTIVE AID – Another chemical (anethole) in anise acts as a digestive aid, which supports its traditional use after meals.

-MEN'S HEALTH – Female sex hormones similar to estrogen are used to treat some cases of prostate .
+MEN'S HEALTH – Female sex hormones similar to estrogen are used to treat some cases of prostate cancer.
 Of course, by itself anise cannot teat this disease, but men taking hormone therapy for prostate cancer should discuss anise's mild-estrogenic action with their physician.
 Taking the herb in addition to standard medication can't hurt – and might help.

 Used in tea, anise seed improves digestion, freshens the breath, relieves flatulence and nausea, and even improves coughs due to its expectorant properties.
 It makes an excellent children's teas for coughs, nausea, and stomachaches.
 It helps curb appetite, as its natural sweetness satisfies.